mate-academy/react_people-table/README.md

     ```
     /people/carolus-haverbeke-1832
     ```
+    - It should be used for `name`, `mother` and `father` columns
     - Use `blue` for men and `red` women
-    - Do the same for `father` and `mother` columns
+    - If mother or father were not found in the array by their name show just a name (black, bold) instead of `PersonName` component
-1. Highlight the `PersonRow` mentioned in the URL with the yellow background
+1. Highlight the `PersonRow` mentioned in the URL with some background-color
     - Highlight nobody if the `slug` in the URL is not found among the people

 ### Filtering and sorting